cyrilgodart/CacheIntervals/README.rst

 interval parameters
 ----------------------

-To properly handle a generic function, the interval parameters that are candidate for memoization need to be specified by the user.
+To properly handle a generic function, the interval parameters that are candidates for memoization need to be specified by the user.

 So the first two parameters of a ``MemoizationWithIntervals`` constructor are the indices of positional